ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 To address this concern, we place restrictions on different components of the system to ensure an STH will not be rare.

-- HTTPS clients sliently ignore STHs from logs with an STH issuance frequency of more than one STH per hour.
+- HTTPS clients silently ignore STHs from logs with an STH issuance frequency of more than one STH per hour.
 Logs use the STH Frequency Count metadata to express this ({{RFC-6962-BIS-09}} sections 3.6 and 5.1).